seggiepants/100-days-of-code/log.md

 1. [Minesweeper](https://github.com/seggiepants/minesweeper)
 2. [Technical Documentation Page](https://codepen.io/seggiepants/full/BayqEVv)

+### Day 14: January 19, 2020

+**Today's Progress**: Decided to peek ahead and look at the final projects for Javascript Algorithms and Data Structures.
+Ended up doing all five even though I am nowhere near done with the materials.
+Ooops.
+Guess I feel better about my Javascript competence.
+Didn't get the certificate yet.
+Not sure if the intermediate challenges are required or if you have to go through each lesson.
+Stayed up midnight to 1am so I guess I can take the rest of the day off if desired.

+**Thoughts**: Why did I stay up so late?

+**Link to work**: None, sorry.

 ### Day N: Month Day, 2020

 **Today's Progress**: Put stuff here, copy/paste this for new days..